12 Uses for Epsom Salt

 9. Splinter removal

 Agh, splinters are the worst!
 And sometimes they just won't come out, no matter what.
-Epsom salt to the rescue: because it increases osmotic pressure (a fancy way of saying that it draws fluid out of cells), it pulls splinters towards the surface of the skin; soak an area with a splinter and it should work right out!
+Epsom salt to the rescue: because it increases osmotic pressure (a fancy way of saying that it draws fluid out of cells), it pulls splinters toward the surface of the skin; soak an area with a splinter and it should work right out!

 10. Relieve constipation